 The End of the Monoculture

-As the era of the unified cultural narrative continues to dissolve, this online civil war about ‘Michael’ serves as a case study in the fragmentation of truth.
-In a landscape where audiences can curate their own realities through algorithms and echo chambers, no single film can claim to provide the definitive account of a figure as large as Jackson.
+As the era of the unified cultural narrative continues to dissolve, this struggle serves as a case study in the fragmentation of truth.
+In a landscape where audiences curate their own realities through algorithms and echo chambers, no single film can claim to provide the definitive account of a figure as massive as Jackson.

 The industry is left watching an interesting phenomenon: a blockbuster that succeeds financially while failing to achieve cultural cohesion.
 Whether a potential sequel—rumored to explore the darker aspects of Jackson's life—will attempt to bridge this gap remains to be seen.
 For now, the legacy of Michael Jackson remains a massive, unmovable, and deeply contested monument in the pop culture landscape.